 Short Term Disability

-Full-time or part-time employees who are budgeted to work a minimum of 40 hours per pay period are eligible for short term disability coverage after completing the 90-day provisional period as a new hire.
+Full-time or part-time employees who are budgeted to work a minimum of 40 hours per pay period.
+You are eligible for short term disability coverage on the 1st day of the month following the completion of 3-months of employment as a new hire.
 The plan would pay 60% of your salary, if you were unable to work due to a disability, from day 31 to day 180 that you were out.
 This coverage is administered by Matrix Absence Management, Inc. Customer Service 1-877-202-0055.

 Long Term Disability

 The Hospital provides automatic enrollment into the Little Company of Mary 401(k) Plan.
 This contributory plan provides for growth on pretax monies being invested for retirement purposes.
-Please see the packet of information for more detail or visit the investment company's website at https://www.divinvest.com/
+Please see the packet of information for more detail or visit the investment company's website at www.lcm.trsretire.com or contact Transamerica at 1.800.755.5801.

 Once you have worked at Little Company as a regular status employee for six months, you are eligible to receive reimbursement for college tuition expenses.
 Full-time employees meeting the requirements may be eligible for reimbursement of up to $4000 per fiscal year.
 Part-time employees meeting the requirements may be eligible for reimbursement of up to $2000 per fiscal year.

-If you are a regular status staff employee, you are eligible to receive a $500 bonus for referring an applicant who is then successfully hired into a regular status position by Little Company.
+If you are a regular status staff employee, you may be eligible to receive a referral bonus for referring an applicant who is successfully hired into a regular status staff position.

 During the first two years of employment, staff accrue two weeks of vacation each year.
 As length of service increases, earned vacation time also increases.
 Eligible part-time employees will have hours prorated based on hours worked.